norahellstadius/norahellstadius.github.io/README.md

 ## Training the Models
 TODO: describe which dataset was used (i.e imagenet)

+We employed the Imagenet dataset to represent the "other" class, while utilizing labeled production data for the "plant" class.
+The choice of Imagenet stemmed from time constraints, as we lacked the capacity to individually examine over 300,000 unlabeled images to identify non-plant ones.
+Consequently, we opted to employ the best-performing model to identify these images and manually review them later.
+By doing so, we can extract non-plant images, which are subsequently used to fine-tune the top model.
+This process takes place in step 5.

 ## Evaluation of Model Performance and selection of the Best Model

 The performance of each model was evaluated based on loss (binary cross entropy), accuracy and F1 score.
 Model 2 showed the best performance of all three models with a loss, accuracy and F1 score of 0.431, 0.925 and  0.953 respectively.
+Consequently, we proceeded with Model 2.

 | **Metrics \ Models** | **V1** | <span style="color:orange">**V2**</span> | **V3** |
 |:--------------------:|:------:|:------:|:------:|